la2050/archive/_projects/2015/getting-la-students-to-graduate-educating-the-whole-child.md

    • TRUST South LA - $25,000
    • NRDC - $25,000
    • SUMC - $25,000
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We believe that urgency and opportunity of this proposal will necessitate an investment of $250,000.
-However, given the participation of the partners in the LA City’s grant funds for Phase 1, this proposal is able to leverage the resources available for community, public/government engagement and stakeholder engagement to expand the analysis and outreach into South and Southeast LA communities for minimal additional cost.

-   All told, an expansion of car and bikesharing systems alone (not to mention ridesourcing and car/vanpooling) could mean anywhere from a $3 – 10 Million initial investment in these communities, and the Shared Mobility Plan would be the first step towards advocating for these investment of these resources in South and Southeast LA.
-A solid plan that comes from the community will be critical to securing public resources and inducing private investment.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  I. Project Management - $13,744
-   II.
-Community Engagement - $34,161
-   III.
-Public Sector Engagement - $18,681
-   IV.
-Private Sector Engagement - $3,000
-   V. Analysis & Feasibility Study - $11,875
-   VI.
-Social Media - $4,772
-   VII.
-Drafting Shared Mobility Plan - $13,765
 How do you plan to scale the success of your proposal?: >- Phase 1 of the LA City EV low income car share project created the momentum that allowed community-based organizations to consider a scope of this